-Release the machine, by unscrewing the fixing screws of the machine axial keys, and by releasing washers (or Belleville washer).
-Check for any dial gage range.
+Release the machine, by unscrewing the fixing screws of the machine axial keys, and by releasing washers (or Belleville washers).
+Check for any dial gauge range.
 Verify that the alignment has not changed.

-After the final tightening, release the machine; verify the alignment, the DBSE between the machines you are working on and the adjacent machines.
+After the final tightening, release the machine; verify the alignment and the DBSE between the machines you are working on and the adjacent machines.

-– Fix in the required position the machine legs to the base-plate (or to the proper supports on the base plate) by using the required pins.
+- – Fix in the required position machine legs to the base plate (or to the proper supports on the base plate) by using the required pins.

 After the final tightening, please verify the Alignment.